This post covers the full Red Cross blood donation history and that of the Redcross with their roles in blood donation campaigns.

 It is a paradox as to how a nation that sponsors wars still carter for the needs of injured soldiers of the enemies.
 In the past, the proceeds from the Red Cross blood donation drives go almost completely to the army, and it’s kept for use during wars.

 But as the needs of humanity have been gradually shifting from the fight against each other to the collective fight against diseases, the campaigns are now tailored to meet sick people who are in need of blood and its products.

-Just like every other scarce resources, blood and it’s products are very rare even with the millions of blood donated each year.
+Just like every other scarce resource, blood and its products are very rare even with the millions of blood donated each year.

-So the blood gotten from the red cross blood drives are distributed based on needs and the severity of medical and surgical cases.
+So the blood gotten from the red cross blood drives is distributed based on needs and the severity of medical and surgical cases.

-The severity of such medical and surgical cases are not the same for every country.
+The severity of such medical and surgical cases is not the same for every country.